tailcallhq/tailcallhq.github.io/docs/guides/http2.md

 ---
 title: Leveraging HTTP/2
+description: Enhance web performance and secure communication by leveraging HTTP/2 with Tailcall.
 ---

 HTTP/2 is a modern protocol that enhances improves web performance by introducing features like multiplexing, header compression, and more efficient connection handling.